DESI-UR/lasspia/README.md

 ```

 ### Integration
-Run the integration routine, which takes seconds.
+Run the integration routine, which includes l = 0,2,4 Legendre multipoles.
 ```
 ./lasspia.py configs/cmassS_coarse.py routines/integration.py
 ```
 If you get "MemoryError", you can break the integration into slices of
 bins of theta by passing `--nJobs` and `--nCores` (or `--iJob`)
 arguments, and combining the output as in the prior step example.

-View the headers of the output file.
+However,
+running this routine in parallel will remove the Legendre expansion.
+You
+will have to do this yourself with a Sigma/Pi grid.

+Run with parallel jobs.
 ```
-./lasspia.py configs/cmassS_coarse.py routines/integration.py --show
+./lasspia.py configs/cmassS_coarse.py routines/integration.py --nJobs 4 --nCores 2
 ```
-Run the integration.plot() method.
+Combine those jobs.
 ```
-./lasspia.py configs/cmassS_coarse.py routines/integration.py --plot
+./lasspia.py configs/cmassS_coarse.py routines/integration.py --nJobs 4
 ```

-## Parallel and Batch Processing
+## More Parallel and Batch Processing

-The `combinatorial` and `integration` routines respond to the option
+The `combinatorial` routine (and the `integration` routine, kind-of) responds to the option
 `--nJobs` to break processing into parallelizable units.
 Use in
 conjunction with the `--nCores` option to specify the number of
 processes to run locally in parallel, or with the `--iJob` option to